Cherrapunji: Geography

-It has an average elevation of 1430 m and sits on a plateau in the southern part of the Khasi Hills, facing the plains of Bangladesh.
+Sohra has an average elevation of 1430 m and sits on a plateau in the southern part of the Khasi Hills, facing the plains of Bangladesh.
 The plateau rises 660 meters above the surrounding valleys.

 Soils on the plateau are poor owing to deforestation and washout caused by heavy rainfall.
 Owing to winter droughts, the vegetation in this location is even xerophytic in spite of the town's fame as an extremely wet place.
 Additional pressure on local ecosystems is created by the rapid increase of the population – from a Sohra-area population of 7,000 in 1960, it grew to over 10,000 by 2000.

-The valleys around Sohra, however, are covered with lush and very diverse vegetation, containing numerous endemic species of plants, including Meghalaya subtropical forests.
+The valleys around Sohra, however, are covered with lush and very diverse vegetation, containing numerous endemic species of plants, including the Meghalaya subtropical forests.

-There are some interesting living root bridges in villages near Sohra like the Umshiang root bridge, Mawsaw root bridge, Ritymmen root bridge and the Double Decker woot bridge at Nongriat village.
+There are some interesting living root bridges in villages near Sohra like the Umshiang root bridge, Mawsaw root bridge, Ritymmen root bridge, and the Double Decker root bridge at Nongriat village.